-The “Sunday at the MAA” programme is organised every Sunday from 11 am to 12.30 pm for individual and family visits, and consists of two parallel programs: GUIDED TOUR(for adults) and WORKSHOPS FOR CHILDREN (for 6-12 year olds).
+“Sunday at the MAA” is organised each Sunday from 11 am to 12.30 pm.
+It is tailored for individual and family (or family sized) visits, and consists of two parallel programs: GUIDED TOUR(S) for adults and WORKSHOPS FOR CHILDREN (6-12 years of age).

 *Entrance fee (all visitors): 200 RSD

-**Please wear a mask, disinfect your hands and keep your distance during your museum visit.
+**Please wear a mask, disinfect your hands and maintain social distancing during your museum visit.

-***The GUIDED TOURS on Sundays at 11 are in Serbian, while the exhibition display is in both English and Serbian, and curators are available to give more information about the exhibition in English too to all English-speaking visitors of this programme.
+***The GUIDED TOURS on Sundays at 11 are in Serbian, while the exhibition display is in both English and Serbian, and curators are available to give more information about the exhibition in English to all English-speaking visitors.

-****The WORKSHOPS FOR CHILDREN on Sundays at 11 are in Serbian, but to English-speaking children who would like to participate in this programme the curators will be glad to give the necessary instructions for activities during the workshop and explanations of the theme in English too.
+****The WORKSHOPS FOR CHILDREN on Sundays at 11 are in Serbian.
+English-speaking children who would like to participate may join as curators will be glad to give necessary basic instructions for workshop activities and summaries the overall African art topic in English.